Lemoncode/webpack-by-sample/README.md

 In this sample we are going to create a simple Angular 1.x sample (es6 based).

-We will start from sample _00 Intro/03 Output_.
+We will start from sample _01 Styles/03 SASS_.

 Summary steps:
  - Installing Angular libraries.